 Wait, that wasn’t so bad?!

-Now, we know what ease is and that there are three types of ease: (1) wearing, (2) style, and (3) fabric.
+Now, we know what ease is and that there are three types:

 And we also know that how much wearing ease we include in the garments we make is a personal choice!

-Okay, ready or not, it’s time to assess our bodies for fit.
+Okay, ready or not, it’s time to learn how to take accurate body measurements.

 Life is the ultimate red carpet event.
 Dress for it!